-Compass (preferably baseplate and mirror with adjustable declination).
+Compass (preferably mirrored baseplate with adjustable declination).
+12" Ruler Pen or pencil Sharpie Roll of flagging tape.

-12" Ruler

-Pen or pencil

-Sharpie

-Roll of flagging tape.

 6 foot length of 7 to 9 mm nylon kernmantle rope.
 Boots with ankle support.
 Outdoor clothing appropriate to weather.

-Tracking stick

-Hair ties, or other means to mark tracking stick.
+Tracking stick Hair ties, or other means to mark tracking stick.

-Optionally, a 24 hour pack as specified by the NASAR SARTECH II pack list.
+A 24 hour pack as specified by the authority having jurisdiction or the student's home agency.

-Optionally, a GPS.
+A GNSS (GPS) receiver..